Best PC settings for Starfield: High FPS, graphics, more

 • Depth of Field: Off

 For most games, you might be used to seeing four presets for FSR, such as Ultra Quality, Quality, Balanced, and Performance.
 Starfield’s graphics settings, however, give you a slider with percentage values.
-As it turns out, there’s no official DLSS option for Starfield at the moment but it is in the works.
+Although DLSS support wasn’t an option for Starfield during the launch, it was made available through the 1.8.86 update released on Nov 20, 2023.

 Your PC might struggle with large maps like New Atlantis.